 To see a case study summarizing a campaign for a financial services firm click here.

 The objective of the content planning and development project is to serve content via search engines to people performing searches for the name of the owner.
 Because the owner is involved in very specific services we will target not only his name, but associated content themes as well.
 Here is how this might look:

 The objective of the content plan will be to enhance search results for the name of the owner of the financial firm by developing online content about both him and the sector he works.
 It may also contain information about his location.
 For example, people may look up the owner of the firm before doing business with him.
 They'll use search phrases similar to:

 - John Smith Financial Services

-In a later step we'll use these kinds of search phrases to find other similar search phrases that indicate the kinds of content people are looking for that can be created as part of the plan.
-We know that when a search phrase is used, associated content for similar search phrases are also returned in results.
+In a later step, we'll use these kinds of search phrases to find other similar search phrases that indicate the kinds of content people are looking for that can be created as part of the plan.
+We know that when a search phrase is used, associated content for similar search phrases is also returned in results.

 Step 2: Prepare Your Tools